Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Appendix

-\section{Poisson simulation}
+\subsection{Poisson Simulation}

-To perform tight binding (TB) calculations for comparison with scanning tunneling spectroscopy (STS), we need the 2D potential profile on the graphene around the interface.
-It consists of the potential step induced by the graphite gate and the tip induced quantum dot (TIQD) that is caused by the potential difference between tip and sample.
-The potentials are due to the applied voltages $V_{\rm gate}$ and $V_{\rm sample}$, respectively, (Fig.~1c, main text) and the work function mismatches between graphite gate and graphene as well as between the tip and graphene, respectively.
+To perform tight binding (TB) calculations for comparison with STS, we need the 2D potential profile on the graphene around the interface.
+It consists of the potential step induced by the graphite gate and the tip induced quantum dot (TIQD) caused by the potential difference between tip and sample.
+The potentials are due to the applied voltages $V_{\rm gate}$ between graphite gate and graphene as well as $V_{\rm sample}$ between the tip and graphene (Fig.~\ref{Fig1}c, main text) and the corresponding work function mismatches.
 Moreover, the geometry of these two metallic electrodes and the density of states (DOS) of the graphene are relevant.

 For estimating the resulting potential, we employ numerical Poisson calculations.
 The home-made Poisson solver uses either 2D Cartesian coordinates or coordinates for a 3D cylindrical symmetry.
 The calculations disregard confinement effects, i.e. we do not use a Poisson-Schr\"odinger solver.
 Instead, we treat the DOS as a property that is rigidly shifted by the local potential.
-The Landau level structure of the DOS as well as the temperature via the Fermi-Dirac distribution are taken into account \cite{Freitag2016}.
+The Landau level structure of the DOS as well as the temperature via the Fermi-Dirac distribution are taken into account.\cite{Freitag2016}

-Supplementary Fig.~\ref{SSFig2} shows the chosen geometries for the Poisson simulations.
-They are largely identical to Fig.~1c, main text, except that the graphite is two-dimensional without extension in $z$-direction.
+Fig.~\ref{FigS4} shows the chosen geometries for the Poisson simulations.
+They are largely identical to Fig.~\ref{Fig1}c, main text, except that the graphite is two-dimensional without extension in $z$-direction.
 The thickness of the hBN $d_{\rm hBN}=23.5$\,nm is deduced from atomic force microscopy (AFM) images.
-Both, hBN and SiO$_2$ exhibit a dielectric constant $\epsilon=4$.
-The distance between graphene and the tip apex is chosen arbitrarily as a reasonable value, namely $d_{\rm tip}= 0.6$\,nm, since barely influencing the results \cite{Freitag2016,Freitag2018,Morgenstern2000b}.
-The tip is assumed to be metallic with a shape consisting of a half sphere with radius $r_{\rm tip}$ located at the lower end of a cone with opening angle $30^\circ$.
+Both, hBN and SiO$_2$ are described by their dielectric bulk constant $\epsilon\simeq 4$.
+We choose a reasonable value $d_{\rm tip}= 0.6$\,nm for the distance between graphene and the tip apex since it barely influences the results.\cite{Freitag2016,Freitag2018,Morgenstern2000b} The tip is assumed to be metallic with a shape consisting of a half sphere with radius $r_{\rm tip}$ located at the lower end of a cone with opening angle $30^\circ$.